 Across America | News |

-Is hydroxychloroquine, long used to treat malaria and lupus, a “silver bullet” for the new coronavirus?
-Should Americans wear masks?
+Does 5G wireless service exacerbate the coronavirus?
+Is hydroxychloroquine, used to treat malaria and lupus, a “silver bullet” for COVID-19?